Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ## Force BASIC key attestation
 As long as Google doesn't roll out hardware based key attestation universally, it seems like we can fool SafetyNet into using the basic attestation by changing the `ro.product.model` props.
+Thank you to @Displax over at XDA for finding this: https://forum.xda-developers.com/showpost.php?p=83028387&postcount=40658

 By default this feature will use an old devices model prop value, to make sure that it is recognised as a device without the necessary hardware (picked from the available fingerprints in the module list).
 Using an actual model value from an old device may also help with keeping OEM specific features working (like the Samsung Galaxy Store).
 If no model prop value from an old enough device is available, the value from ro.product.device will be used instead.